vahidhedayati/grails-queuemail-plugin/README.md

 	}
 }
 ```

-When using this plugin you can configure `mailConfig1.fromAddress` for each configuration.
-If this is configured when
- you create an email as per example's below.
-The actual `from` address you provide will become `replyTo` and from will
+Please configure `{configName}.fromAddress` as shown below.
+Please note when this is set the  actual `from` address you
- be set as `mailConfig1.fromAddress`.
-If you do not provide this then it will be set to the `from` address provided as per email.
+provide will become `replyTo` and from will  be set as `mailConfig1.fromAddress`.
+If you do not provide this then
+nothing is changed.

 Now with queueMailExample service created, refer to `SampleConfig.groovy` add the relevant accounts to the
 configuration as shown to match with above names.
 In the most basic form if you add the following to your